 “I was fascinated by ducks and even knew all their scientific names, yet somehow I didn’t realize you could make a career out of waterfowl biology,” Nicolai said.
 “I changed my degree the next day and never looked back.”

-Nicolai honed his newfound passion as a Delta Waterfowl student research assistant during the summer of 1996, studying the nest success of redheads under the tutelage of Dr. Frank Rohwer, now president and chief scientist of Delta Waterfowl.
+Nicolai honed his newfound passion as a Delta Waterfowl student research assistant during the summer of 1996, studying nesting redheads under the tutelage of Dr. Frank Rohwer, now president and chief scientist of Delta Waterfowl.
 In 2010, Nicolai earned a Ph.D. in ecology from the University of Nevada, Reno.
 He went on to study waterfowl across the continent, publish dozens of peer-reviewed works, and establish himself as a foremost expert on waterfowl banding/tracking, hunter-harvest modeling and other critical science.
 He’s also considered the only biologist to have captured or banded every species of ducks, geese and swans native to North America.

 “I’ve had numerous roles in my career, but waterfowl scientist of Delta Waterfowl is my dream job,” Nicolai said.
 “I look forward to furthering Delta’s legacy of groundbreaking science, and working on high-level research that benefits ducks and duck hunters.”